SKKU-COMPASSLAB/compasslab-website/content/members/taejeong_kim/template/index.md

     experiences:  # provide your professional experiences
         - {
-            exp_from: "2021",  # start-date of this experience
+            exp_from: "2016",  # start-date of this experience
             exp_to:   "",      # end-date of this experience (make this field empty if you are currently going through this experience)
-            exp_desc: "Assistant Professor at Sungkyunkwan University"
-        }
-        - {
-            exp_from: "2018",
-            exp_to:   "2021",
-            exp_desc: "Assistant Professor at Kyungpook National University" }
+            exp_desc: "Staff Engineer, Samsung Electronics System LSI Division" }

     awards_honor:  # provide the list of awards that you won